mkr-29/auto-acad/README.md

 This project is a React-based web application built with modern web technologies.
 The development work is being done in the `dev` branch.

+## Backend Repository

+The backend for this project is hosted at: [auto-acad-backend](https://github.com/mkr-29/auto-acad-backend)

 ## Tech Stack

 - React 18.3.1